egreich/A-semi-mechanistic-model-for-partitioning-evapotranspiration/README.md

-# A semi-mechanistic model for partitioning evapotranspiration reveals soil moisture controls water-use efficiency more frequently
+# A semi-mechanistic model for partitioning evapotranspiration reveals demand and supply moisture controls over plant water-use efficiency are temporally distinct

 This repository contains the code and models for the paper *A semi-mechanistic model for partitioning evapotranspiration reveals a shift to soil moisture-controlled water-use efficiency along an aridity gradient*.
 An explanation of the file structure is below: